BryanJacobs/FIDO2Applet/docs/implementation.md

 Each credential this application produces is a combination of the SHA256 hash of an RPID and the credential's own private key.
-It also contains a bit indicating whether the credential is discoverable, a 16 byte IV for encryption, and a 16 byte HMAC for verification.
+It also contains a bit indicating whether the credential is discoverable, a byte indicating the credential's protection level, a 16 byte IV for encryption, and a 16 byte HMAC for verification.

+There are also 14 random/unused bytes inside the credential to make it an even multiple of AES256's encryption block size (16 bytes).

 The discoverability bit is necessary because deleting a discoverable credential should invalidate it, even if it is given back to the authenticator in an allowList.